 Anyone can get sued—even you.
 It is best to make sure take some protective measures.
 Put them in place in case a lawsuit comes your way.
 The most important part is that you do not wait to implement these protections.
+Act right away.
 Once a lawsuit begins, it will look like a last minute transfer on your part.
 So, it is best to hold your assets inside of the proper legal tools before the “bad thing” happens.
 If you wait until the last minute, you still have options but you need to make sure to use the proper legal tools.

 Here are five or the most important steps to take when protecting your assets from lawsuits.

-It is one of the strongest asset protection tools available.
+An asset protection trust is one of the strongest asset protection tools available.
 When someone sues you, putting your assets into the proper type of trust can tie the hands of your legal opponent.
 Let’s say you’re in a profession where malpractice lawsuits are common (like a medical doctor or financial advisor).
 Setting up a trust is incredibly important.
 It’s worth investing in the proper structure.
 For your personal and business assets, “umbrella insurance” may be the way to go.
 But a high percentage of lawsuits are for far beyond the coverage limits.
 One unfortunate soul we just spoke with had a $3 million policy but a $28 million malpractice suit on his hands.
 So, insure yourself, but protect yourself beyond insurance.

 Keep in mind that U.S. assets are under the jurisdiction of U.S. courts.
 There are asset protection trusts in the U.S. But the strongest case law history rests with an international trust.
 If you do a Google search you will see that the strongest banks in the world are located outside of the United States, not inside.
 So, set up an offshore trust for your strongest protection.

 Step 2: Separate Assets – Corporations & LLCs